Skip to main content

 • Building Modifications – If your project involves structural or zoning changes that affect drainage, a permit will likely be required.

-• Septic System Work – Installing, modifying, or conducting major repairs on a septic system may also need approval.
+• Septic System Work – Installing, modifying, or conducting major repairs on a electrical system may also need approval.

 When a Permit Is NOT Required: